Interested in knowing how to build a travel app?

 - PaaS providers have application monitoring and auto-scaling solutions, therefore, you can easily scale your app.

-You can read “10 top PaaS providers for 2019” to know more about these advantages.
+You can read “10 top PaaS providers” to know more about these advantages.

-8. Sign-up for an MBaaS account for the mobile app
+8. Sign-up for an MBaaS account to build a mobile travel app

 - They handle cloud infrastructure, networking, persistent storage, etc.